S4nfs/MyPROJECTS/REACT-JS_Course/Intro.md

 🟡ContextAPI - contextAPI is an easy way to create global variables that can be passed around in the react app and this is an alternative of prop drilling.

-🟡Redux - it creates a global state for the whole application, that can be accessed by any of your component
+🟡Redux - it creates a global state for the whole application, that can be accessed by any of your component Store - that holds the state of your application Action - that describe what happened in the application Reducer - which handles the action and describe how to update the state

 🟡useCallback and useMemo Hooks
 When to use the two hooks - useCallback and useMemo?